Bonsai & Penjing Collection

 Our 42 bonsai and penjing specimens represent seven styles.
 Our collection comprises very traditional materials, such as the Japanese white pine (Pinus parviflora), a range of North American species, such as the Virginia creeper (Parthenocissus quinquefolia), and exotic non-hardy materials, such as the Benjamin fig (Ficus benjamina).
 The collection reflects contemporary plant selections and artistic interpretation as well as some iconic traditional materials treated in classic form.
 Our goal is to develop a high-quality collection focused on the rich diversity present in bonsai and penjing as it evolves in American culture.
 To this end, we are experimenting with a wide selection of native North American plants, rather than restricting ourselves only to traditional Japanese and Chinese materials.

-Our collection is currently on display in the temperate house of the Conservatory.
-Due to space limitations, we exhibit a maximum of three specimens at a time.
+A grouping of three trees is always on display in the temperate house of the Conservatory.
 The specimens are changed each week.
 Since the hardy materials must spend their winters in dormancy they are not always available to be displayed.
-Instead, our non-hardy specimens are featured in the display during the winter months.
-Thus, no matter when you visit, you will find bonsai and/or penjing on display.
+Instead, our non-hardy specimens are featured in the conservatory display during the winter months.
+During the summer our outdoor Bonsai & Penjing Garden displays many more trees at any one time.
+No matter when you visit, you'll find bonsai and/or penjing on display.